yaleqc/qtcodes/README.md

 The scope of the project is quite large, so we focused on completing a "minimum viable product" during the hackathon.
 However, there are many areas which we'd like to explore going forward.
 A few immediate ones:

 * Expand `SurfaceCode(d, T).circuits` a full set of logical states (1, +, -) -- and ultimately logical gate operations for computation.
-* Full benchmark of the physical-error to logical-error probabilities to determine the error correction threshold
+* Full benchmark of the physical-error to logical-error probabilities to determine the error correction threshold.
 * More simulation runs: different X/Z error probabilities, more limited `coupling_map`, etc.
 * Our MWPM matching already has the below improvements to the basic algorithm, but are there more?
   * For a given pair of syndromes, there may be many possible error chains through space and time.
 We compute this "path degeneracy" and use it to re-weight the error probabilities.